Russia's war with Ukraine is devastating for Ukraine's war on TB

 With government resources, Ukraine has since worked hard to build back its infrastructure for treating TB, registering a decade of declines between 2010 and 2020.
 But then COVID hit.
 Lockdowns early on in the pandemic shuttered hospitals where routine screening would take place.

-"Sometimes it was impossible to check patients for TB," says Dr. Olha Konstantynovksa, the physician currently living with her extended family outside of Kharkiv.
+"Sometimes it was impossible to check patients for TB," says Dr. Olha Konstantynovska, the physician currently living with her extended family outside of Kharkiv.

 Without proper screenings and treatment, when tuberculosis did manifest and people came to the hospital, they'd be in bad shape — severely underweight, a wracking cough, bleeding in the lungs.